7-Up Cranberry Jello Salad

 If you're not a cranberry sauce fan but want a cranberry dish included for your Thanksgiving or Christmas dinner, this 7-Up Cranberry Jello Salad is a great option.
 Or, if you are a cranberry sauce fan but like to serve up a tasty Jello salad too, this dish is also a great option.

-I remember its deep red filling and pecan-studded top looking so pretty against that stark white dish.
+I distinctly remember its deep red filling and pecan-studded top looking so pretty against that stark white dish.

 I was first introduced to this recipe by my mother-in-law.
-Until recently, she prepared our family Christmas dinner every year.
-And every year, this 7-Up Cranberry Jello Salad was part of the Christmas dinner line-up.
+Until recently, she prepared our family Christmas dinner every year, and every year this 7-Up Cranberry Jello Salad was part of the Christmas dinner line-up.

 She'd prepare and serve it in a beautiful white baking dish.
-And I remember its deep red filling and pecan-studded top looking so pretty against that stark white dish.
+And I distinctly remember its deep red filling and pecan-studded top looking so pretty against that stark white dish.

-It's such a classic dish that's so full of holiday memories.
+7-Up Cranberry Jello Salad is a classic dish that's so full of holiday memories.
+We hope it brings fabulous holiday memories for your family, too.

 7-Up Cranberry Jello Salad in Baking Dish Image